London Independent Film Festival

 The London Independent Film Festival is a British film festival that takes place annually in April.
 It was founded by Erich Schultz and specialises in low-budget independent films.
 It offers a screenplay competition and distribution fair.

 History

-Founded in 2004, the London Independent Film Festival provides a showcase for over 100 independent films, presented over a two-week period in April on the South Bank of the River Thames.
+Founded in 2004, the London Independent Film Festival provides a showcase for over 100 independent films, presented over a two-week period in April at Genesis Cinema (London).

 Awards

 Awards submissions are made through the online portal Film Freeway, and open in October, closing in February of the following year.
 Fees range from £65 for feature films to £25 for short shorts.